 Introduction to skin histology from the Southern Illinois School of Medicine

 Skin structure, functions, and disorders from the Merck Manual

 Shed skin cells reduce air pollution from the American Chemical Society.

 Vitamin D and the skin from Oregon State University

-Information about melanocytes and melanin from the University of Bristol
+Information about melanin from the University of Bristol